Health Safety and Environment

 Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation.

-- We will improve reliability, reduce emissions and future proof our distribution networks by replacing old low pressure and earliest generation polyethylene
+• We will improve reliability, reduce emissions and future proof our distribution networks by replacing low pressure and earliest generation polyethylene pipes

-Being an industry leader means we are responsible for building resilient infrastructure to meet social needs and respect environmental requirements.
+Being an industry leader means we are responsible for building resilient infrastructure to meet social and environmental needs and respect environmental requirements.

 Sustainable Cities and Communities